 Dubai: Offshore Business Sectors

-Dubai's harbour is the most important port in the Middle East and is ranked among the worlds top 15 in terms of container throughput.
+Dubai has the most important port in the Middle East and is ranked among the world’s top 15 in terms of container throughput.
 The Dubai Ports Authority (DPA) operates the harbour which lies alongside the Jebel Ali Free Zone.
 Dubai's traditional trade links with nearby Gulf states, Red Sea, East Africa and Asian subcontinent have been enhanced by new commercial ties from around the world.
 Notable in recent years have been trade relations forged with the emerging CIS and South African markets where shippers are keen to capitalize on Dubai's proven distribution capabilities and advantages.

 Dubai Ports Authority (DP World) is known for its ability to provide a superior level of service to shipping lines in Dubai.